mezentsevs/github-followers-tracker/README.md

 # GitHub followers tracker

-## Note on Future Development
-Please be aware that this application is in active development and hasn't been extensively tested with very large numbers of followers yet.
-If you encounter any performance issues or bugs in such scenarios, contributions are greatly appreciated - feel free to open a pull request, and we can work together to improve it.
-Thank you for your understanding and support.

 ## About 'GitHub followers tracker'

 This is a followers tracker, written in and for educational and demonstrational purposes.